YAL-GameMaker/room-shift/README.md

    (which GameMaker will usually clean up on load)
 1. GameMaker will usually re-format the room's .yy file when you open it.
    This is to be expected - it's hard to perfectly match the format.

+## Credits

+- A tool by YellowAfterlife!
+- Written in Haxe!
+- Originally commissioned by Broxcorp Ltd., released with permission